 On reflection, it’s hard not to speak too highly of the accommodation and the leaders on this holiday.
 At the hotel Pepe and his delightful and hard-working family and staff made every effort to make our stay enjoyable.

-Similarly, our three Ramblers Worldwide Holidays leaders must be congratulated in their role in making the trip a truly happy and memorable walking experience.
+Similarly, our three Ramble Worldwide walking holiday leaders must be congratulated in their role in making the trip a truly happy and memorable walking experience.